 Types of Hockey Sticks

 These are typically wooden sticks that are reinforced for strength by a fiberglass coating or wrapping.
-You can modify them like a wooden stick, but they’re the heaviest and weakest of composite hockey sticks.
+These were all the rage years ago as a more technically advanced wood stick, however they aren’t very popular now.

 Aluminum sticks were the first non-wood hockey sticks to become popular.
 The shafts are constructed with aluminum while replaceable composite or wood blades are inserted into the shaft.
-The sticks are less expensive, lighter and stronger than fiberglass and wood, but not as light as Kevlar and graphite.
-(Aluminum sticks are hard to find)
+The sticks were lighter and stronger than fiberglass and wood, but not as light as Kevlar and graphite.
+In my last 10 years of Men’s league hockey I’ve seen one or two aluminum sticks.
+No companies currently make them, and no pro players use them.

 Colt Hockey has taken a Graphite stick, and dipped it in nano steel to reinforce the bottom half of the stick.
 Interested?
 Check out their site, and use coupon code HOWTOHOCKEY to save $20.